Kiteboarding: Weather

 Weather forecasting and awareness is the principal factor to safe kiteboarding.
 Lack of weather awareness and understanding the figures is frequent, but avoiding weather problems is possible.
 Choice of inappropriate locations for kiteboarding where the wind passes over land creating wind shadow, rotor with pronounced gusts and lulls has also factored in many accidents.
-Paying attention to the weather and staying within the limits of the riders ability will provide the safest experience.
+Paying attention to the weather and staying within the limits of the rider's ability provides the safest experience.
 Kitesurfing close to storm fronts can be particularly dangerous due to rapid changes in wind strength and direction.

 Aggravating factors

 Lack of a sufficient downwind buffer distance between the kiter and hard objects has contributed to accidents reducing the available distance and time for reaction.
 Jumping and being airborne at inappropriate places such as shallow water or near fixed or floating objects can be hazardous.
 Collisions with wind surfers, other kite boarders or water craft are hazards, particularly at busy locations.

-Solo kiteboarding has been a frequent contributing cause to accidents; kiteboarders should try to kite with friends and keep an eye on one another.
 A kitesurfer can get farther from shore than an easy swim, which is the primary reason kitesurfing in directly offshore winds is discouraged.
 Marine hazards include sharks, jellyfish, sea otters, dolphins, and even crocodiles, depending on the location.
+Potential conflicts can also arise from the migratory movements of birds.
 Drowning has been a factor in severe accidents as well and may have been avoided in some cases through the use of an appropriate flotation aid or impact vest and development of acceptable swimming skills.

 Safety equipment

-Some kite designs from late 2005 and onwards have included immediate and almost full depower integrated with the control bar and improved quick release mechanisms, both of which are making the sport much safer.
+Some kite designs from late 2005 and onward have included immediate and almost full depower integrated with the control bar and improved quick release mechanisms, both of which are making the sport much safer.
 However, lack of sufficient practice of emergency depowering the kite and going out in excessively strong or unstable weather can reduce the benefit of high depower kites.Another important part of the safety equipment is the impact vest, which doubles as an improved floatation device.
 It reduces the severity of eventual impacts, but also improves the user endurance in the long procedures of self-rescue in deep waters, which almost every freeriding kiter experiences sooner or later.
 It is also important and overlooked as a complement to the harness, precluding it to climb along the chest during powerful kite loops, which otherwise would hurt the ribs.The other important pieces of a reasonable safety kit are the safety hook knife to cut tangled lines, the helmet in a high visibility colour, a wet suit of reasonable thickness, depending on the water temperature, and possibly neoprene boots if the beach has much shellfish or hard rocks.